washington-shoji/fastify-api-server-template/docs/DEVELOPMENT.md

 2. Sets `DATABASE_URL` environment variable to the container's connection string
 3. Runs Drizzle migrations on the test database
 4. Tests run against the isolated database
+5. Database connections are gracefully closed before container shutdown
-5. Container is stopped and cleaned up after tests
+6. Container is stopped and cleaned up after tests
+7. Connection termination errors are suppressed (expected during container shutdown)

+**CI/CD Compatibility:**

+The test setup includes error suppression for expected connection termination errors that occur when test containers shut down.
+These errors are safely ignored and won't cause CI/CD pipelines to fail.
+All tests exit with code 0 on success.

 ### Writing Tests